CHT training resources

 Evaluation assesses whether the training objectives have been achieved.
 Evaluation of the training involves assessing the effect of the training observed against a set standard considered as an indication of learning.
 A common model used to evaluate the training consists of the following four levels:

-• Level 1 - this is the participants reaction towards the learning usually performed through a feedback survey.
+• Level 1 - this is the participants reaction towards the learning usually performed through a feedback survey, participants can evaluate the training content, facilitators, training approaches and the training venue.
 Trainers use this feedback to improve the training content and approach

 • Level 2 - This measures what learners have learnt and what they are able to perform as a result of the training.
 This can be done during the training through pre and post tests, simulations, practical tests and tasks